BCT Senior Seminar

 Room: Olver Design Building 162

-Master the depth of knowledge required for a BCT degree.
+- Demonstrate understanding of depth and breadth of knowledge required for a BCT degree.